The odds of catching Covid-19 on an airplane are slimmer than you think, scientists say

 Barnett says he took all of these probabilities into account before determining an overall transmission risk.

-The odds will be even lower for flights taken in parts of the globe with few cases, as well as long haul flights, as "the ratio of proximity is a factor along with the existence of proximity," he says.
+The odds will be lower for flights taken in parts of the globe with few cases and higher for long haul flights as "the ratio of proximity is a factor along with the existence of proximity," he says.

 Barnett goes on to state that there isn't much of a difference in terms of risk between passengers sitting in an aisle seat on a full flight and those in the window seat.